bobot/reach-tech-doc/source/reach-toolbox/CERTH/CERTH-Audit-Messages-Storage-Tool.rst

 Audit messages tracing
 ----------------------

-An authorized user enters an Explorer providing a User interface and searches stored message logs based on a set of criteria.
+An authorized user enters a Swagger API interface and searches stored message logs based on a set of criteria.
 The users who provided the critical data, can check who asks access to their data and they give permission if needed.

 .. image:: img/Audit1.png